HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```
 >  In section [8.1.
 Use a Base Theme](#81-use-a-base-theme) you can see a better approach when having a less simple themes hierarchy.

-Finally move it to a `themes.xml` file.
+Finally, move it to a `themes.xml` file.

 ## 4.1 Note about naming and files:
 ### 4.1.1 Naming Styles
-Because there is no xml tag `<theme>` we have to use the `<style>` tag for themes and styles indistincly.
-Therefore to not getting conufsed with our own design system we need a convention to name them.
+Because there is no XML tag `<theme>` we have to use the `<style>` tag for themes and styles indistintcly.
+Therefore to not getting confused with our design system, we need a convention to name them.

 For Themes and Widget Styles the convention is:

  * Use `Theme.YourAppsName.ThemeVariantName` for the themes
  * Use `Widget.YourAppsName.WidgetType.WidgetVariantName` for the widget
- * Themes will be set for a `theme` in a xml.
+ * Themes will be set for a `theme` in an XML.
- * Widgets will be set for a `stlyle` in a xml.
+ * Widgets will be set for a `style` in an XML.

 ```xml